italicize/italicize.github.io/word_template.md

-            Or strSpecLow = "bold and italic numbers" _ Or strSpecLow = "italic and bold number" _ Or strSpecLow = "italic and bold numbers" _ Then
+            Or strSpecLow = "bold and italic numbers" _ Or strSpecLow = "italic and bold number" _ Or strSpecLow = "italic and bold numbers" _ Or strSpecLow = "bold italic letter" _
-            arrList(lngLevel, 12) = True
+            Or strSpecLow = "bold italic letters" _
+            Or strSpecLow = "italic bold letter" _
+            Or strSpecLow = "italic bold letters" _
+            Or strSpecLow = "bold and italic letter" _ Or strSpecLow = "bold and italic letters" _ Or strSpecLow = "italic and bold letter" _ Or strSpecLow = "italic and bold letters" Then arrList(lngLevel, 12) = True
             arrList(lngLevel, 13) = True

         'Saves the bullet or number color (spec 14).
         ElseIf Right(strSpecLow, 12) = "bullet color" _
+            Or Right(strSpecLow, 12) = "number color" _
-            Or Right(strSpecLow, 12) = "number color" Then
+            Or Right(strSpecLow, 12) = "letter color" Then
             strSpec = Split(strSpec, " ")(0)
             strSpecLow = LCase(strSpec)
             If Left(strSpec, 1) = "#" Then